Disadvantage of Sole Proprietorship

 OPCSOLE PROPRIETORSHIP

-Separate Legal EntityOwner & entity is same personality
+Separate Legal EntityOwner & entity is the same personality

 Limited LiabilityUnlimited Liability

-Debt aC not the sole responsibility of ownerDebt aC sole responsibility of the owner
+Debt is is not the sole responsibility of the ownerDebt aC sole responsibility of the owner

 Separate taxTax paid by the owner

-Legal requirement aC will need to register itself as suchLegal requirement aC will need to have to draw up paper declaring its status
+Legal requirement aC will need to register itself as suchLegal requirement aC will need to draw up a paper declaring its status

-Further a reason why OPC should be preferred, instead of Sole Proprietorship is that in future Sole Proprietorship can be converted into a Private / Public Limited Company for expanding the current business.
+Further, a reason why OPC should be preferred, instead of Sole Proprietorship is that in the future Sole Proprietorship can be converted into a Private / Public Limited Company for expanding the current business.
 Also, the converted private company can again be converted into OPC if required.